 Moorings are available on application, prices start from $50 (4 hours).
 Should you wish to access the resort facilities, the cost is $100 (overnight) for first 2 people and $15 each person there after.
 (Limited to 2 moorings).
 Guests are requested to respect the resort philosophy of privacy and intimacy.
 Smart casual attire must be worn. www.palmbayresort.com.au

 Day Dream Island

-The resort on Daydream Island is currently closed for refurbishment with the reopening planned for 10 April 2019.
-Following a $100 million redevelopment the new 4.5 star resort is expected to become a tropical haven for romantics, families and groups.
-The Living Reef, previously well known as a unique resort feature, will also be making its return to the island giving visitors the opportunity to further develop their education and focus on eco-friendly practices.
+Daydream Island has re-opened following a $100 million redevelopment.
+The new 4.5 star resort has become a tropical haven for romantics, families and groups.
+The Living Reef, previously well known as a unique resort feature, has also returned to the island giving visitors the opportunity to further develop their education and focus on eco-friendly practices.
 Guests will be able to join the island’s team of marine biologists and feed baby stingrays who live amongst over 100 species of marine fish, coral and invertebrates such as starfish, sea cucumbers and crabs.

 Hayman Island Resort

 Hayman Island by InterContinental is temporarily closed, although the island is looking forward to welcoming visitors to the rejuvenated luxury resort from July 2019.
 The resort featured guest rooms, suites, villas and penthouses across three main accommodation wings, promising guests the ultimate in barefoot luxury.
 A spa, watersports centre, restaurants and bars offering local and international cuisines will complete the island experience.
 Perfect for families, couples and honeymooners, the resort also expects to provide an idyllic setting for a wide range of celebrations and events.